There is no statute that requires a company to waive your glass deductible in Massachusetts, so there is no "windshield law" as you referred to it.

 Massachusetts is usually lumped together with zero deductible windshield replacement states because you can choose a zero deductible for your glass coverage.
 The Massachusetts Division of Insurance told us that there is not an actual regulation or law in their Commonwealth that requires the waiving of the glass deductible if you have chosen to have one with your MA car insurance policy.

-As you know, Comprehensive coverage covers glass, vandalism, theft, animal hits and fire damage.
+As you know, comprehensive insurance covers glass, vandalism, theft, animal hits and fire damage.
 The glass coverage portion in Massachusetts has always had a variety of deductibles to choose from or as a policyholder you can opt to not have a glass deductible at all.
 When the Commonwealth's Division of Insurance was in charge of setting all car insurance rates, pre-2008, the glass breakage deductible was mainly set to zero for policies.

 Since April 1, 2008 Massachusetts has allowed auto insurance companies to set their own rates (though filed and approved by the state) and offer various coverages.
 So many of the car insurance carriers who have just started doing business in MA the last couple of years, such as Geico and Progressive, include a glass deductible which allows them to give you a cheaper car insurance rate quote.